 Remember that email service providers can do more than offer a way to send out thousands of emails.
 They can also help you develop an email marketing strategy for your business, design your emails, write copy and manage your mailing list.

 If you are just starting out, you may benefit from a higher level of support in the short term while you and your staff are learning how to do it for yourselves.

 Start by asking around your contacts for recommendations.
-Go to exhibitions, such as Technology for Marketing and advertising or Internet World, and look for buyers' guides such as those published by Econsultancy.
+Go to exhibitions, such as Technology for Marketing and Advertising or Interop, and look for buyers' guides such as those published by Econsultancy.
 Don’t rely on an internet search – you’ll just be overwhelmed.

 The key element of successful email marketing is relevance - sending the right content and offer to the right person at the right time.
 With an increasing number of marketing messages hitting people every day, your weapon of choice should be relevance.

 Consider how you can make your content relevant.
 How will you collect data about your list members?
 How can they set preferences?
 What about behavioural information?
 Ask each email service provider how they will help you achieve relevance.
 In particular, what targeting, segmentation and dynamic content they can provide.

 Deliverability - ensuring you actually get into the recipient's inbox - is also key.
 Check how each provider manages deliverability, but also find out whether their client list includes companies likely to send very large mailings.